SERP API 17 min read

 • Short-Term Tests are Deceptive: Running a test for an hour?
 That tells you almost nothing.
 APIs can perform perfectly for a short burst then hit a hidden rate limit, proxy exhaustion, or IP ban.
 You need to run tests for days, or even weeks, to see the true long-term reliability.

-• Ignoring Proxy Management: If you’re building your own scraper or using a barebones API, you’re responsible for proxy rotation, CAPTCHA solving, and IP warm-up.
-Most projects die here.
-It’s a massive yak shaving exercise that sucks up developer time.
+• Ignoring Proxy Management: If you are building your own scraper or using a barebones API, you are responsible for proxy rotation, CAPTCHA solving, and IP warm-up.
+This consumes substantial developer time.

-• Inconsistent Data Freshness: As I’ve said, this is key.
-Some APIs cache results aggressively to reduce their own costs, delivering stale data as if it’s fresh.
-Your benchmarking needs to actively check the age of the data.
+• Inconsistent Data Freshness: Some APIs cache results aggressively to reduce their own costs, delivering stale data as if it were fresh.
+Benchmarking should actively check the age of the data.

 • Misinterpreting "Success" Rates: An API might return a 200 OK, but the content could be a CAPTCHA page, a block page, or just an empty result.
 Your parser needs to validate the actual content, not just the HTTP status code.